Environmental

 Injection Repeatability Control

 AI controls improve injection, guaranteeing high repeatability and minimal variation in part weight.
-This reduces the use of raw materials, optimizing production and promoting sustainability by reducing waste.
+This reduces the use of raw materials, optimizing production and promoting sustainability by

 Waste Reduction